 - Q: How do I add/view/modify cookies in my Firefox?

 A: There are many ways, but the easiest is to use a Firefox

 add-on.
 Several add-ons for cookie-related work can be found

 - Q: How do I add my Bookmarks to y.um.my?

-A: You need to log in using the account that Paul created for you.
-If you haven't contact Paul yet (plvines@cs), you should do that now.
+A: You need to log in using the account that Peter created for you based on your form submission.